 Another implementation detail omitted by Welch is how to dynamically increase the size of a code in bits (i.e., the number of bits in a single compressed output value; notionally a "table index" in Welch's description of the compressor).
 That is, while the specification in this coursework requires you to begin by emitting codes that are three bits long, as your table grows, you will find that you need to emit codes that cannot be represented in three bits, because the table index to emit is too large to fit in three bits.
 You will thus need to maintain a notion of the current code size in bits, and dynamically increase it when necessary as your table grows.
 Your compressor and decompressor must note when they need to emit or read (respectively) a code longer than the current code size, increment the current code size at that moment, and thereafter emit (read) only codes of that length in bits (until the next code length increase, if further ones are needed).
-N.B. that once you increase the code size, all codes (including ones that had previously been emitted/read using fewer bits) must be emitted/read using the new, increased code size.
+N.B. that once you increase the code size, subsequent emissions/reads of all codes must use the new, increased code size.
+That is, even if some code had previously been emitted/read using a smaller code size, from the moment your implementation increases the code size onward, that code should be emitted/read using the increased code size.